New pilot project to accelerate downtown revitalization in Calgary, other cities

-Today, REEF Technology (REEF), the Canadian Urban Institute (CUI), the Center for Civilization at the University of Calgary School of Architecture, Planning and Landscape, and The City of Calgary announced a joint pilot project to determine how REEF’s assets in downtown Calgary can be transformed to support downtown revitalization and create opportunities for community hubs, jobs, and services.
+Today, REEF Technology (REEF), the Canadian Urban Institute (CUI), the Center for Civilization at the University of Calgary School of Architecture, Planning and Landscape, et The City of Calgary announced a joint pilot project to determine how REEF’s assets in downtown Calgary can be transformed to support downtown revitalization and create opportunities for community hubs, jobs, and services.

 REEF is the largest operator of parking real estate in North America, including more than 100 lots in Calgary.
 REEF works with community partners across Canada to reimagine under-utilized urban infrastructure to support healthy and thriving local communities.